7025-01. Capacity Development on EIA in Central Africa (PAANEEAC)

 The programme has created functional working environments for the national associations and umbrella organization SEEAC.
 Thanks fo a physical and virtual framework for cooperation and exchange, the organizations have substantially increased their visibility and credibility.
 Membership numbers have increased and networks with EIA stakeholders were strengthened.
 PAANEEAC also contributed to improvement of the legal, regulatory and organizational framework for EIA.
 Concrete improvements are visible, for example in the writing of procedural manuals.
 Although management and coordination of information on EIA continues to be a weak link, capacity of EIA actors was certainly developed.
 The promotion of EIA as an instrument of good governance was less successful: the decision-making procedure for environmental authorisation is still a black box in each of the countries.

-As of 2014, the NCEA will continue coaching SEACA.
+Since the end of PAANEEAC, in 2014, the NCEA has continued coaching SEACA.
 NCEA and SEACA have signed an MoU for five years.
 SEACA wants to continue to support its members, strengthen EIA systems in the region, contribute to their regional harmonisation, and develop their capacities.
 Thereby it can consolidate its position as a centre of knowledge and expertise on environmental assessment in the region.

-The NCEA will also continue to provide coaching and technical assistance to both EIA associations ánd EIA administrations in Burundi and Rwanda, two DGIS partner countries eligible for bilateral support from NCEA.
+The NCEA also continued to provide coaching and technical assistance to both EIA associations ánd EIA administrations in Burundi and Rwanda, two DGIS partner countries eligible for bilateral support from NCEA.

 The concluding technical report can be found above, and all relevant documentation on the programme, including an extensive evaluation of its impact, can be accessed on the right.